jwosty/TAW/README.md

 #Features
 The currently implemented features for Mincraft are as follows:
 * Glass tools:
-  * "Hardy Glass" blocks made from smelting "Hardy Glass Materials"
+  * "Industrial Glass" blocks made from smelting "Hardy Glass Materials"
-  * The recipe for "Hardy Glass Materials" (iron ingot surrounded by glass blocks)
+  * The recipe for "Industrial Glass Materials" (iron ingot surrounded by glass blocks)
 * Obsidian tools

 ##Planned Features